-During lockdown, clubs have done a fantastic job of coming up with creative ideas to keep their members engaged in rowing programmes.
+During the first lockdown, clubs did a fantastic job of coming up with creative ideas to keep their members engaged in rowing programmes.
 You may want to continue some of these virtual activities even when some limited on-water activity is possible.
 A number of ideas are listed on the British Rowing website: